HiddenHarmsHub/comparison-interface/docs/installation.md

 + rename the `example.images` file in `comparison_interface/static/` to `images`.
 + rename the `example.flask.py` file in `comparison_interface/configuration/` to `flask.py`.

+When running in production the secret key in the flask.py should also be changed.

 Open a terminal and run these commands replacing ```[configuration_file_name]``` with the name of the configuration file you want to try.